xiaochuany/blog/docs/posts/2026-02-03-design-irb.md

 #### Report class

 Always return a new Report object for immutability.
-It is cheap to create them because the lazyframe is just a query plan + reference to data source, and the checks are essentiablly callables.
+It is cheap to create them because a lazyframe is just a query plan + reference to data source, and the checks are essentiablly callables.

 ```py
 class Report: